dgarey/DuckDigitalID/README.md

 The unique identifier could be an account number or it could be a user-name.
 For the sake of simplicity, I have chosen to use AliceDuckID and BobDuckID as the name, both minted under the same policy number, and timed locked to prevent replication.

 # Use Case
+I envision a use case where smart contracts could be written with DUCKID as an imbedded constaraint that must be present in order to create a Vaild TX.
+This could be especially useful in a treasury situation.
+The current treasurer could be issued an DUCKID as away to ensure group funds can only be accessed by one memeber.

 The DuckID can be used as an input in a script, releasing funds to specific users.